-At 0430 Admiral Nagumo launched his air attack on Midway consisting of 36 Aichi “Val” dive bombers and 36 “Kate” B5N torpedo bombers, escorted by 36 Mitsubishi A6M Zero fighters.
+At 0430 hours on the morning of June 4, Admiral Nagumo, with his carrier force coming out of a squall, launched his air attack on Midway.
+It consisted of 36 Aichi “Val” dive bombers and 36 “Kate” B5N torpedo bombers escorted by 36 Mitsubishi A6M Zero fighters.

-At 0520 on the morning of June 4, a flying boat, a PBY Catalina had spotted the Japanese fleet.
+Meanwhile, at 0520 hours, a PBY Catalina flying boat spotted the Japanese fleet.
 The Yorktown recalled her scouting aircraft while the rest of the fleet steamed at 25 knots in a southwesterly direction in search of the Japanese fleet.

 Right then six of the new Avenger torpedo planes and four B-26 Marauders took off for the Japanese fleet.
 They attacked with no fighter protection and were annihilated.
 Only one Avenger and two B-26s made it back to Midway.
 They achieved no hits.

-Two groups of American dive bombers undetected lurked above.
-Lieutenant-Commander Maxwell Leslie from the Enterprise had 17 Dauntless Dive Bombers and Lieutenant-Commander Wade McClusky from the Yorktown had 18.
-Like birds of prey, they plummeted straight out of the sky.
+Two groups of American dive bombers lurked above the Zeros undetected: Lieutenant-Commander Maxwell Leslie from the Enterprise with his 17 Dauntless Dive Bombers and Lieutenant-Commander Wade McClusky from the Yorktown with his 18.
+The two groups arrived almost simultaneously over the Japanese fleet from the southwest and northeast.
+They had no fighter protection, but the Zeros were all wave hopping below after the survivors of the two thwarted torpedo squadron attacks.
+Like birds of prey, the Dauntless dive bombers plummeted straight out of the sky.

 “At 1024 the order to start launching came from the bridge by voice-tube.
-The Air Officer flapped a white flag, and the first Zero fighter gathered speed and whizzed off the deck.
+The [air officer] flapped a white flag, and the first Zero fighter gathered speed and whizzed off the deck.
 At that instant a lookout screamed: ‘Hell-divers!’
 I looked up to see three black enemy planes plummeting toward our ship.
 Some of our machine guns managed to fire a few frantic bursts at them, but it was too late.
 The plump silhouettes of the American ‘Dauntless’ dive-bombers quickly grew larger, and then a number of black objects suddenly floated eerily from their wings.
 Bombs!
 Down they came straight toward me!
-I fell intuitively to the deck and crawled behind a command post mantelet [rolled mattresses providing protection from shrapnel].
+I fell intuitively to the deck and crawled behind a command post mantelet [(rolled mattresses providing protection from shrapnel)].